mramirid/staycation/README.md

 ### Initial Run With Seeding

-Fill the database with initial documents and spin up the server.
-Warning, the database and the uploaded images will be dropped.
+Fill the database with initial documents; add initial images into the public images; and run all services.
+Warning, the existing database and images will be dropped.

 1. Shut down running services and remove existing volumes.